Guard SDK

 | Go | github.com/safeguard-sh/guard-sdk | go get github.com/safeguard-sh/guard-sdk |

 The Python and TypeScript packages manage a small local process automatically behind the scenes — you never need to run or configure anything yourself beyond the steps below.
+That process ships as a pure Go binary cross-compiled for five platforms (Linux, macOS, and Windows on amd64/arm64 as applicable), so installing the Python or TypeScript package never requires a Go toolchain on your machine.
+See How the Python and TypeScript SDKs work below for details.

 Configure the SDK